oneofthezombies/kill-tree/README.md

-# KILL TREE
+# Kill Tree

 ![logo](docs/images/logo.jpg)

-A library and CLI tool that kills all of target process and its children recursively not depending on the other commands such as kill, ps, pgrep, taskkill or wmic.
+🌳 Kill Tree is a library and CLI tool that kills all of target process and its children recursively not depending on the other commands such as kill, taskkill.
 This is written in Rust and powered by [Tokio](https://github.com/tokio-rs/tokio).
 This project is inspired by [node-tree-kill](https://github.com/pkrumins/node-tree-kill).
 Thank you. 🤟